Mellon Foundation Grant: Neoliberalism, Gender & Curriculum in Transformation

 The project is focused on global inequalities at the intersection of gender, health, and education and the translation of research around this theme into practice through the traditional practice of council.

-In many contexts, inequalities at the intersection of gender, health, and education persist because there are not spaces for dialogical praxis around potentially ‘sensitive’ themes.
-Council practice provides a way forward around these themes.
+In many contexts, inequalities at the intersection of gender, health, and education persist because there are not enough spaces for dialogical praxis around potentially ‘sensitive’ themes.
+Council practice provides a way forward around these themes, but it requires sustained formation (a term intentionally used in place of training) and engagement, which is not always possible in unpredictably the least-resourced contexts.
+Thus, an initial effort to create a manual around this topic that can be adapted cross-culturally is one response, albeit incomplete, to these persisting inequalities.